 Unfortunately, good gamification is hard and full on game development is much, much harder.
 Add to that the fact that we are learning designers – multiplayer, multi-session epics are not really our thing.

 This is why the big US corporations employ qualified game developers in their L&D departments to tackle such things.
-Lucky them.

 A game development team has quite different roles, relating to the media richness and technical complexity of the finished piece.
 Interestingly, the instructional designer is replaced with a ‘level designer’ who defines the incrementally more difficult challenges and the rewards for completing those challenges.